Journey to the “Kuroshio”

 Touch a Shark Skin!

-Nineteen different specimens of shark's skin are on display Different species of shark have different skin surfaces.
+In the center of the room, skins of sharks and rays are on display.
+Different species of shark have different skin surfaces.
 The skin of most shark species has a specific orientation.
 If you rub the skin from head to tail, it will feel smooth, but if you rub it in the opposite direction, you will feel resistance.
 Try it and see!

 Video of the Shark Research Lab (The Sea of Dangerous Sharks)

 - First Successful Delivery of a Lemon Shark in Japan!